Tributaries of Ganga

 • Gomti: In Pilibhit, near Madho Tanda, is Gomti Taal, also known as Fulhaar Jheel.
 It is the source of the Gomti River.
 It passes over 900 kilometres of Uttar Pradesh before entering Ghazipur.

 • Ghaghara: The Ghaghara River rises from the glaciers at Mapchachungo.
-It passes through the Himalayas of Nepal and meets the Sharada River at Brahma Ghat, India.
-Its length is 1080 kilometres.
-This river’s main tributaries are the Sarju, Sharda, Rapti, and Chhoti Gandak rivers.
+Tributaries of Ganga, It passes through the Himalayas of Nepal and meets the Sharada River at Brahma Ghats, India.
+Its length is 1080 kilometers.
+This river’s main tributaries are the Serja, Sharda, Rapt, and Chute Gandaki rivers.

 • Gandak: The Kali and Trisuli rivers, which have their source in Nepal’s massive Himalayan range, converge to form the Gandak River.
 It makes a meandering 765 kilometres until it meets the Ganga in Sonepur, near Patna.